 Moreover, you can learn better grammar and expressions that help you tell a story efficiently.

 If you’re not a big reader, you can focus on reading essays on your subject.
-This practice might help you learn possible structures for your papers and how to use data, infographics, or articulate your arguments.
+This practice might help you learn possible structures for your papers and how to use data, and infographics, or articulate your arguments.

 You might wish to note down the new elements you notice and read them when writing.